HiDefTextiles/HiDefKnits/README.md

 and handknitting finishing.

 Páll Kr.
 Pálsson is our contact at **GLÓFI**, a commercial knitting manufacturer in Iceland.
 Glófi produces mostly for its own brand, VARMA, but also for other designers and companies under their brands such as Cintamani, Farmers Market, Vík Prjónsdóttir, Andrea by Andrea and Júniform.
-Our collaboration with Glófi will help us scale-up and meet the needs of commercial knitting manufacturers.
+Our collaboration with Glófi will help us better understand the commercial market and further learn how make our HiDef: Knits suit the needs of that market

 The collaboration with **University of Iceland** is to auto-generate knitting garments that would be considered aesthetically pleasing.